Real pinor bundles and real Lipschitz structures: Introduction

 Our study is motivated, in particular, by physical theories such as supergravity and string theory, where it is important to understand the weakest assumptions under which certain models can be defined globally.
 As we shall show in later papers, this leads to new questions and problems which do not appear to have been systematically considered before and which are of mathematical and physical interest.

 The results of this paper lead to various questions which may be of interest for further study.
 For example, one can ask what modifications may arise in the index theorem for Dirac operators defined on pinor bundles which are associated to real Lipschitz structures in various dimensions and signatures.
 Our results afford a systematic study of Killing spinors and generalized Killing spinors on the most general pseudo-Riemannian manifolds admitting bundles of irreducible real Clifford modules.
 For example, they could be used to extend Wang's results \cite{Wangparallel} from spin manifolds to manifolds of arbitrary signature which admit bundles of irreducible real Clifford modules.
 Killing spinors \cite{Bar} and generalized Killing spinors \cite{2013arXiv1303.6179M} were studied in the literature on manifolds admitting $\Spin$, $\Spin^{c}$ and $\Spin^{q}$ structures \cite{MoroianuSpinc,Herrera}; more general spinorial structures (whose associated vector bundles need not be bundles of irreducible Clifford modules) are studied in references \cite{Herrera1, Herrera2}.
 However, Killing spinors on $\Spin^{o}$ manifolds do not seem to have been studied systematically.
+In addition, and especially for applications to supergravity and string theory, it would be very interesting to perform an analysis similar to the one presented in this work for the case of bundles of irreducible as well as faithful Clifford modules over the \emph{even} bundle of Clifford algebras of the underlying manifold.
+Work in this direction is already in progress.